Somatic & Depth Therapy for a Life Deeply Rooted.

 3-Hour “Marathon Therapy” sessions are billed at standard hourly rates and booked on Fridays.

-A portion of my practice is dedicated to reduced-fee sessions to support a more inclusive path to healing.
+A portion of my practice is dedicated to reduced-fee sessions.
 If my standard rates are a barrier for you, let’s discuss what is possible.
 Please see Information and Policies for details.

-• Yes.
+Yes.
 Somatic therapy can often benefit from the felt resonance of working together in the same room, and I prioritize in-person sessions at my office in the SODO neighborhood of Seattle—the ancestral land of the Duwamish and Coast Salish peoples.
-The space features free parking, a mountain view, and a sweet therapy dog who often joins us in session.
+My office features free parking, a mountain view, and a sweet therapy dog who often joins us in session.

 My advanced training includes:

-• Please provide 48 hours notice for cancellations or reschedules by phone, text, or email.
-For less than 48 hours notice, the full self-pay session fee is due.
-If both of our schedules allow rescheduling in the same calendar week, no fee is due, though this option cannot be guaranteed.
+Please provide at least 48 hours’ notice for cancellations or rescheduling by phone, text, or email.
+Appointments canceled with less than 48 hours’ notice are charged the full self-pay session fee.
+If we are both able to reschedule within the same calendar week, the fee will be waived, though this cannot be guaranteed.

 Field Notes